Research at ASH Berlin

 - FutureCare - Online Platform for Healthy and Qualified Home Care Services

 - GLESA - Sexuality, Independence, and Old Age: Independent Living of Elderly Gays and Lesbians as a Contribution to Innovative Care of Older People?

-- Insomnia - Sleep Disorders and Comorbidity in the Inpatient Long-term Care of the Elderly
+- INSOMNIA I - Sleep Disorders and Multimorbidity in Long-Term Inpatient Care of the Elderly

 - MPV Krebs - Medical and Nursing Care Pattern for Ambulatory Oncology Patients in the Urban-Rural Comparison (Berlin, Brandenburg, Mecklenburg-Vorpommern)